wwwwwert/Text-To-Speech/README.md

-# ASR project
+# TTS project

 ## Project description
-This is HW1 in the course Deep Learning for Sound Processing.
+This is HW3 in the course Deep Learning for Sound Processing.

-In this project DeepSpeech2 model was implemented for ASR task.
+In this project FastSpeech2 model was implemented for TTS task.

 ## Project structure
 - **/hw_asr** - project scripts
+- **/generated** - generated samples for evaluation
-- **/requirements_loaders** - shell scripts to load requirements
+- **/waveglow** - converter from MEL to audio with example notebook
-- **test_data** - additional small test dataset
 - _install_dependencies.sh_ - script for dependencies installation
 - _requirements.txt_ - Python requirements list
 - _train.py_ - script to run train
 - _test.py_ - script to run test
+- _features_makers.py_ - Pitch and Energy extractors
+- _synthesizer.py_ - class to synthesize speech from text
+- _preprocess_data.ipynb_ - saves features for Dataset

 ## Installation guide